nbhaan/Agents-Based-Model-Simulation/README.md

 - number of humans
 - number of firms
 - longevity of the machine
+- time for wage
+- cost performance dependency; how much costs is defined by performance
+- type of work (can be: creative, normal, routinized)
-- max price of the machine
+- price of the machine
 - quality of the machine
 - substitutable treshold
 - parallel ('true' or 'false'); not implemented yet